It’s Tatort time

 Watchable and gripping

 On the whole though, it’s watchable detective work.
 And sometimes, it’s hugely gripping.
 This might be the true secret of Tatort’s success.
-One week you’re not overly impressed, the next, you’re on the edge of your seat and disturbing scenes are being replayed in your dreams for weeks (thanks Tatort for that vampire story line).
+One week you’re not overly impressed, the next, you’re on the edge of your seat and disturbing scenes are being replayed in your dreams for weeks (thanks Tatort for that vampire storyline).

 berlin